-Their first attempt was the subject of a consultation exercise in November 2017, and was (to be blunt) chaotic.
+An earlier attempt was the subject of a consultation exercise in November 2017, and was (to be blunt) chaotic.
 Following negative feedback, ABRSM decided against implementing that proposal in 2019-20 as had been planned, instead bringing in fresh consultants and going back to the drawing board.

-They now return with a fresh, almost entirely different proposal, together with yet another marketing survey to test teacher reaction.
+They now return with a fresh, almost entirely different proposal, together with yet another internet marketing survey to test teacher reaction.

 What’s the point?

 In outlining its present aims, ABRSM start by saying:

 “We have aimed for a realistic and manageable assessment load…”

 In other words, the basic aim is to very substantially reduce their piano scales syllabus content and learning expectations.

 I think it’s a fair point that at the higher grades, in particular, some of the current syllabus repetition is excessive and unnecessary.
 But any reduction in quantity needs, as they themselves go on to say, to be matched by the “maintenance of rigour and demand”.

 Secondly, ABRSM go on to say:

 “We have considered the grades requirements are introduced for other instruments and aimed for parity, where appropriate”.